toeverything/blocksuite/README.md

 ---

-BlockSuite (_pronounced "block sweet"_) is the open-source editor project behind [AFFiNE](https://github.com/toeverything/AFFiNE).
+BlockSuite (_pronounced "block sweet"_ 🍬) is the open-source editor project behind [AFFiNE](https://github.com/toeverything/AFFiNE).
 It provides an out-of-the-box block-based editor built on top of a framework designed for general-purpose collaborative applications.
 This monorepo maintains both the editor and the underlying framework.

 ![BlockSuite-based Editor in AFFiNE](https://user-images.githubusercontent.com/79301703/230893796-dc707955-e4e5-4a42-a3c9-18d1ea754f6f.gif)